The beauty of a rocky start

 If you do not want to go mad with doubt and insecurities, you will have to work on trust.
 This includes communicating your insecurities and intentionally prioritizing the relationship.

 Make your expectations clear

-What exactly do you want from your partner if this is to work out for you?
+What exactly do you want from your partner if this works out for you?
 It could be anything from daily calls to romantic gestures to keep things hot and exciting.

-Making these clear is very important when it comes to starting a long-distance relationship online.
-It ensures that both you and your partner know how to keep each other happy.
+Making sure you’re on the same page is very important for starting a long-distance relationship online.
+It ensures that you and your partner know how to keep each other happy.